pennsignals/pennsignals.github.io/_posts/2020-03-22-explore-chime-parameters.md

 Because the _Observed Current Hospitalizations_ are telling us who was infected 5-7 days ago, the _Social Distancing_ parameter may need to be changed accordingly.
 The effects that Social Distancing has on the spread of the disease often takes a week (or more) before they are realized.

 In our case, since we're looking at March 14 through March 21, I'm going to set the Social Distancing to zero (Do Nothing).
-This is because our distancing policies didn't go into effect until March 16-17.

 See our [blog post](http://predictivehealthcare.pennmedicine.org/2020/03/18/compare-chime.html) for a detailed exploration of social distancing.